AlxeverCodeX/Student-Management-System/README.md

 GET /students/{id}/grades: Retrieves the grades for a particular student in all the courses they are registered for.

 GET /courses/{id}/grades: Retrieves the grades for all the students registered in a particular course.

+## Future features
+The feature that remains  to be added to this API is  Authorization and Aunthentication using JWT Tokens